spilliams/eve-csv/README.md

 This app will reach version 1.0 when

-- it can successfully reproduce all functionality of the CSV generator in the master branch
+- DONE! it can successfully reproduce all functionality of the CSV generator in the master branch
 - it can utilize the CSVs it generates in its own views

 To that end, at v1.0 this app should be able to tell you things like